-Figure 1: Illustration of amplitude-modulation of a sinusoid and its effect on the non-Gaussianity of the sources. a) A sinusoid, whose kurtosis is ≈ -1.5 . b) An envelope which modulates the oscillation in a. c) The resulting modulated oscillation, i.e. a multiplied by b. d) The amplitude histogram of the modulated signal in c.
-It is not very non-Gaussian, which is reflected in its (normalized) kurtosis which equals -0.51. e) An envelope which has stronger fluctuations than the one in b. f) The resulting modulated oscillation, i.e. a multiplied by e. d) The histogram of the more strongly modulated signal in e.
+Fig. 1.
+Illustration of amplitude-modulation of a sinusoid and its effect on the non-Gaussianity of the sources. (a) A sinusoid, whose kurtosis is ≈ -1.5 . (b) An envelope which modulates the oscillation in a. (c) The resulting modulated oscillation, i.e. a multiplied by b. (d) The amplitude histogram of the modulated signal in c.
+It is not very non-Gaussian, which is reflected in its (normalized) kurtosis which equals -0.51. (e) An envelope which has stronger fluctuations than the one in b. (f) The resulting modulated oscillation, i.e. a multiplied by e. (g) The histogram of the more strongly modulated signal in e.
 It is somewhat more non-Gaussian, which is reflected in its (normalized) kurtosis which is 1.47.

-ingness" of the components.
+independent components that needs to be estimated to recover oscillatory components can be quite large.
+Thus, we still need a method for selecting, among the many components estimated by ICA, the interesting ones, i.e. those related to brain activity.
+Non-Gaussianity would not be informative regarding the "interestingness" of the components.
 In fact, many blind source separation algorithms can be interpreted as finding sources which maximize some measure of "interestingness", and therefore separation of components and ranking them are essentially two viewpoints on the same problem: how to define a useful measure of "interestingness" which is also a valid separation criterion.
 Ideally, having a properly defined separation criterion, we can estimate just a subset of components which maximize the criterion of separation or interestingness, and sort the components by the value of the separation criterion, thus solving the separation and sorting problems at the same time.

 Another problem with straightforward application of ICA to spontaneous EEG/MEG is that it assumes that each oscillatory source is observed in all the channels at the same phase (or with π radian phase shift, corresponding to just flipping the sign of the signal).

 While this is true for a single current dipole source, it would be interesting to find sources which are spatially more distributed.
 Such sources could consist of several dipoles whose time courses are closely correlated but with small time differences.
 They would presumably be seen in the different channels with constant phase differences; i.e. the oscillations in the different channels would be phase-locked but would not have the same phase.
 Basic ICA would split such sources into several components, while it would be useful to have them grouped in a single component.

-Here, we propose a new method of blind source separation based on a measure of interestingness which is maximized by amplitude-modulated oscillatory activity, and allows for constant phase-differences in the oscillation.
-The method is based on the following three ingredients: 1) we use short-time Fourier transforms of the data to probe oscillatory activity, 2) we use a complex mixing matrix to model different phases in spatially extended sources and 3) the analysis is performed using the complex-valued version of FastICA with a robust measure of non-Gaussianity (Bingham and Hyvärinen, 2000).
+Here, we propose a new method of blind source separation based on a measure of interestingness which is maximized by amplitudemodulated oscillatory activity, and allows for constant phasedifferences in the oscillation.
+The method is based on the following three ingredients: (1) we use short-time Fourier transforms of the data to probe oscillatory activity, (2) we use a complex mixing matrix to model different phases in spatially extended sources and (3) the analysis is performed using the complex-valued version of FastICA with a robust measure of non-Gaussianity (Bingham and Hyvärinen, 2000).

-2. Model
+Model

-2.1.
 ICA of short-time Fourier transformed data